urbit/old-urbit.org/doc/hoon/wal/fzzbzz.md

     :(welp (buzz a) " " $(a +(a)))

 packs three operations into one.
-The structure it builds is a `welp` (tape concatenation), the first element of which is the product of a call to `++buzz` with a.
+The structure it builds is a `welp` (tape concatenation), the first element of which is the product of a call to `++buzz` with `a`.
 The next is the tape " " (a space character).
 The last is whatever the expression is produced by:

     $(a +(a))